EthereumAIFoundation/explorer/web3j-app/docs/source/abi.rst

 Application Binary Interface
 ============================

-The Application Binary Interface (ABI) is a data encoding scheme used in Ethereum for working with smart contracts.
+The Application Binary Interface (ABI) is a data encoding scheme used in EthereumAI for working with smart contracts.
 The types defined in the ABI are the same as those you encounter when writing :doc:`smart_contracts` with Solidity - i.e. *uint8, ..., uint256, int8, ..., int256, bool, string,* etc.